fgalliat/XtsTinyBasicPlus/README.md

 ![Dev Board](/images/devBoard.jpg)

-* It provides a regular BASIC shell, and can act as an HTTP Server to launch a 'web.bas' file that outputs directly in the browser.
+* It provides a regular BASIC shell, and can act as an HTTP Server to launch a 'web.bas' file<br/>
+  that outputs directly in the browser.

 ```